nikitavoloboev/data/docs/tools/twitter.md

 Use [Simplified Twitter](https://github.com/brunolemos/simplified-twitter) extension when I browse Twitter on [Safari](../web/browsers/safari.md) in [separate window](https://twitter.com/nikitavoloboev/status/1601959862648582145) (with `jk` [keyboard binds](https://help.twitter.com/en/using-twitter/how-to-tweet) to move between tweets, `l` to like, `b` to bookmark, `r` to reply).
 And official app on iOS.

-I love Twitter as it's currently the best place to stream your thoughts to public and have others interact with it in real time.
+I like Twitter as it's currently sadly still the best place to stream your thoughts to public and have others interact with it in real time.
 Nothing yet comes close to the network and UX of Twitter for doing this.

-However, the fact that Twitter is a private company now owned by a person who has a tendency to [go back on what he says](https://twitter.com/mmasnick/status/1601720403268816896), [lies in public](https://twitter.com/carterforva/status/1596136798941503492) and is able to [ban accounts on a whim](https://twitter.com/trickytaipei/status/1597762741108117505) without ways to fight back is [worrying](https://twitter.com/Dereklowe/status/1602307503752187906).
+However, the fact that Twitter is a private company now owned by a person who has a tendency to [go back on what he says](https://twitter.com/rickstrom/status/1603562716123189248), [lies in public](https://twitter.com/carterforva/status/1596136798941503492), [bans accounts of competitors](https://news.ycombinator.com/item?id=34010112) or [those who criticize him publicly](https://news.ycombinator.com/item?id=34008383) without ways to fight back is [worrying](https://twitter.com/Dereklowe/status/1602307503752187906).
 I hope Twitter takes steps to change this as [trust lost](https://twitter.com/PhilipJoubert/status/1603266596067319808) takes long time to fix.

 I love the idea of freedom of speech, but not freedom of reach whereby anyone can have a voice but the platform won't boost hurtful or perhaps verifiably incorrect rhetoric.
 Twitter's [Community Notes](https://twitter.com/CommunityNotes) is great in that regard.
 Will see how Twitter fares at making this work.